gitzuzu/Task-4-Software-Construction-Tools-Memory-Scramble-Game/README.md

 ### Step 1 — Configure the Game

-Before starting, the player can select:
+Before starting, the player can configure:

 - Number of rows
 - Number of columns